l951b951/magicMirror/README.md

    - Raspbian OS
      - Follow any guide that you want to etch your boot disk for the Pi.
 Make sure you select Raspbian with GUI.  **The GUI is X and it is required for the MagicMirror package to run.** The image viewer, feh, and the scripts will work from the command line, but the MagicMirror requires X and will not run from the command line interface.
 Additionally, some of the code required absolute references (where I put the complete file path) as opposed to relative references.
 Because of this, all my file paths are expecting the username to be "pi", the default username created with a fresh Raspbian install.
 If you are using a different username, the paths will need to be changed.
    - feh
      - feh is the image viewing software.
-Install with the following code `sudo apt-get install feh`.
+Install in terminal with the following code `sudo apt-get install feh`.
    - Pictures
      - Put some pictures (jpg and png preferred) into your /home/pi/Pictures/ folder.
 No special characters in the filenames, but other than that limitation the file names can be anything.
    - npm
      - npm is the framework that the Magic Mirror software works off of.
-Install it with the following commands in order:
+Install it with the following commands in a terminal in order:
      ```
      curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -
      sudo apt install -y nodejs